IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 NOTE:

-- For `Repository URL` and `Revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
+- For `Repository URL` and `Revision` field, if you use a repository forked from [the official Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.
 - For `spec.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
 Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.
 You can also get it by running command below:
 ```bash
 INGRESS_OPERATOR_NAMESPACE=openshift-ingress-operator